-What is the most important for management to understand about LeSS?
+What is most important for management to understand about LeSS?
 That it is not a process or method.
-LeSS is an organizational design, a design then optimizes for adaptability by learning fast about the martket needs.
-LeSS impacts the organizational structure, the Hierarchy, team composiion, roles, positiones and processes.
+LeSS is organizational design, a design then optimizes for adaptability by learning fast about the market needs.
+LeSS impacts the organizational structure, the Hierarchy, team composition, roles, positions, and processes.

 The Certified LeSS for Executives Training

 The Certified LeSS for Executives training is an interactive 2-day training where the LeSS principles, LeSS adoption and the role of management are discussed in detail.
 The course contains lots of real-world examples and consists of various group exercises.
-Apart from that there is a substantial part for specific questions and discussion about your context.
+Apart from that, there is a substantial part of specific questions and discussion about your context.

 LeSS For Executives certification

 All attendees will receive the Certified LeSS for Executives certification and an account on less.works where you can find background information.
 You also receive a copy of the books Large-Scale Scrum: More with LeSS and the book: EMERGENT – Lean & Agile adoption.